 - parchment paper

 Now that you have your supplies, make the orange slices 1/4 thick for drying.
-Place each slice on the rack to begin the drying process.
+Place each slice on the rack keeping them in a single layer.
+Begin the drying process.

 But wait, this is optional, however, I do this and it never disappoints.
-Also this is the steps the entire family can get involved in and make some memories.
+Also, here is the steps the entire family can get involved in and make some memories.

 Sprinkle A Bit Of Spices:

 Now place your orange slices into the oven and begin the drying process.
-Adding these spices makes the house smell beautiful.
+Adding these spices makes the house smell beautiful also.
 Incidentally, the spices add beauty to the dry oranges too.

-Allow the oranges to dry for 5 to 6 hours.
+Now, allow the oranges to dry for 6 hours.
 Check them at the halfway point and flip them over to continue the drying process.
 The slices should be completely dry.
 By the way, if your oven is set for 200 degrees the drying process make take a little bit less time.

 Of course, if you don’t want to make dried orange slices, you can buy them HERE